nolte/gh-plumbing/README.md

 mkdocs serve -a localhost:8001
 ```

-Open [localhost:8001](http://localhost:8001/) for take a look to the lastest documentation, created with [mkdocs](https://www.mkdocs.org/).
+Open [localhost:8001](http://localhost:8001/) for take a look to the latest documentation, created with [mkdocs](https://www.mkdocs.org/).
 <!--development-intro-end-->

 ### Task